-I am thankful for Bryan Davis’ insight concerning Hebrews 12:1-4.
-When someone asked him about the verse that says, “let us lay aside every weight, and the sin that clings so closely?”
+What about the verse that says, “We must get rid of every weight and the sin that clings so closely?”
 First note that it does not say, “we must get rid of every weight and the sins we are committing.”
-The true meaning is, just as we would put aside a weight, we would also put aside persecution and not allow it to hinder our running the race that is set before us.”
+The true meaning is, just as we would put aside a weight, we would also put aside persecution and not allow it to hinder our running the race that is set before us.

-It is not easy when we find out people are lying about us or insult us, make empty accusations, and trying their best to make character assassination.
-We have to lay aside every weight. (see also 1 Peter 5:7) We can’t let it distract us.
+We have to lay aside every weight. (see also 1 Peter 5:7) We cannot let it distract us.
 If we allow it, it certainly can hinder us.

-We may feel like giving up.
-As another brother, Jesse, pointed out, “‘Rejoice and be exceedingly glad,’ Jesus said.”
+We may feel like giving up; however, “Rejoice and be exceedingly glad,” Jesus said.

-The Lord Jesus wants us to rejoice.
+The apostles did as Jesus said.
 I am reminded of the story in Acts 5.
-The council came together and ordered the apostles to be flogged and they were told not to speak in the name of Jesus and then released.
+The council came together and ordered the apostles to be flogged, and they were told not to speak in the name of Jesus and then released.
 These men were whipped!
-They suffered not only from verbal accusations, but physically as well.
+They suffered not only from verbal accusations but physically as well.
 And what did they do?
-They did as Jesus said,

 So they went on their way from the presence of the Council, rejoicing that they had been considered worthy to suffer shame for His name.
 And every day, in the temple and from house to house, they kept right on teaching and preaching Jesus as the Christ.

 We are in a time where all the brothers and sisters in Christ will need to edify and encourage one another in times of persecution.
-For some of us it will be to the point of our own blood being shed.
-This has happened in the past and happens today in other countries to those who follow Christ.
-For others it will not be so extreme.
+For some of us, it will be to the point of our own blood shed by the hands of others.
+This is happening today in other countries.
+For others, it will not be so extreme.
 (Matt.
 5:43-45; John 16:1-4; 1 Peter 4:12-13)